Harry Glicken: Early work

 Glicken was born in 1958 to Milton and Ida Glicken.
 He graduated from Stanford University in 1980.
 Later that year, while a graduate student at the University of California, Santa Barbara, he was temporarily hired by the United States Geological Survey (USGS) to help monitor the volcano Mount St. Helens in Washington state.
 St. Helens, dormant since the 1840s and 1850s, resumed activity in March 1980.

 As seismic and volcanic activity increased, volcanologists working for the USGS in its Vancouver branch prepared to observe any impending eruption.
 Geologist Don Swanson and others placed reflectors on and around the growing lava domes, and, on May 1, 1980, established the Coldwater I and II observation posts to use laser ranging to measure how the distances to these reflectors changed over time as the domes deformed.
 Glicken monitored the volcano for two weeks, taking shelter in a trailer at the Coldwater II site located a little more than 5 mi northwest of the volcano.

 On May 18, 1980, after working for six days straight, Glicken took the day off to attend an interview for his graduate work with his professor, Richard V. Fisher, in Mammoth Lakes, California.
 His research adviser and mentor David A. Johnston replaced him at his post, despite expressing concerns about its safety given indications of mobile magma within the volcano.
 After a magnitude 5.1 earthquake centered directly below the north slope triggered that part of the volcano to slide at 8:32 a.m., Mount St. Helens erupted.
-Johnston was killed after he was enveloped by swift pyroclastic flows that traveled down the mountain's flanks at near supersonic speeds.
+Johnston was killed after he was enveloped by swift pyroclastic flows that accelerated down the mountain's flanks traveling at least 300 miles per hour (480 kilometers per hour).